uio-bmi/immuneML/docs/source/FAQ.rst

 I get an error when installing PyTorch (could not find a version that satisfies the requirement torch==1.5.1)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-With some Python versions, users may experience errors when installing PyTorch via pip.
-In that case, we recommend installing torch v1.5.1 manually as described in `the PyTorch documentation <https://pytorch.org/get-started/previous-versions/>`_.
+Depending on the Python version and virtual environment, users may experience errors when installing PyTorch via pip.
+The most common reason for this problem is if Python 3.9.
+We recommend trying to use Python version 3.7 or 3.8 in a conda virtual environment.
+If this does not resolve the problem, try installing torch v1.5.1 manually using one of the commands described in `the PyTorch documentation <https://pytorch.org/get-started/previous-versions/>`_, and afterwards try to install immuneML again.

 There is an issue with the type of entry when specifying a list of inputs, why does this happen?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^